bibi ka maqbara

 As the COVID-19 cases rose, Bibi Ka Maqbara, a historical Mughal monument in Aurangabad, closed its doors.
 During this time, the Archaeological Survey of India (ASI) began repairing and conserving the site.
 ASI officials shared that they focused on the paintings and marble sections of the monument.

-Setting up scaffolding around the main dome took nearly 25 days.
-Misra pointed out that using wooden and steel scaffolding around the 44-meter-wide main dome and its 3-meter-tall metallic pinnacle was particularly challenging.
+Setting up scaffolding around the central dome took nearly 25 days.
+Misra pointed out that using wooden and steel scaffolding around the 44-meter-wide central dome and its 3-meter-tall metallic pinnacle was particularly challenging.

 Difference between Bibi ka Maqbara vs. Taj Mahal